Power of Attorney & Authorization Forms

 Part II: Declaration of Representative

-The second part of the IRS power of attorney is where your representative signs and dates, while also entering his designation – such as an irs tax attorney, certified public accountant, enrolled agent, officer, family member, etc.
+The second part of the IRS power of attorney is where your representative signs & dates, also while entering his designation like a family member, officer, enrolled agent, certified public accountant, irs tax attorney etc.

-With this information you should have a better understanding of how to file for IRS power of attorney.
-Most of the time the professional you choose to represent you will help you fill out this form properly, if you need representation, we can help, simply fill out the form in the upper right.
+With this information, you should have a better understanding of how to file for IRS power of attorney.
+Mostly, the professional you select to represent you will help you in filling out this form correctly, if you require representation, we can assist, just fill out the form in the upper right.

 Where to fax form 2848?